 The image above is an example of a very good homepage.
 The images are amazing and straightaway they catch your attention and you straightaway picture yourself either with their products or with the lifestyle they project.
 They categorize through the images, as you can see they sell cushions, they sell umbrellas and summer beach products, plus they have a simple, well-designed top menu, with a search option.
 If you see the rest of the page you will find a good logo and top menu, which we didn’t include for copyright issues.

-Have very good information and content on the homepage that give value to your customers, they want benefits so give them benefits and make them feel at ease in your site.
+Have very good information and content on the homepage that gives value to your customers, they want benefits so give them benefits and make them feel at ease in your site.